 It’s as simple as that!
 You have your decision table ready.

-You can now start debugging, running the decision table and simulating the execution by providing values to its input column (Pre-Bureau Risk Category), and seeing the result of the output (Bureau Call Type).
+You can now start debugging, running the decision tables and decision requirements diagram (DRD) and simulating the execution by providing values to its input column (Pre-Bureau Risk Category), and seeing the result of the output (Bureau Call Type).

 Once the execution is finished, you can see the result below: